Black Hat SEO: Everything You Need To Know

 9. Sneaky Redirects

-For white hat SEOs, there are so many great reasons to redirect a URL to another within your site.
+For white hat SEOs, there are many great reasons to redirect a URL to another within your site.
 Redirects are useful for migrating from one address to another or consolidating product or content pages.

 However, black hats use sneaky redirects to display different content to users and crawlers.
-Sneaky redirects clearly violate Google Webmaster Guidelines as it intends to post other content than what was given to web crawlers.
+Sneaky redirects violate Google Webmaster Guidelines as it intends to post other content than what was given to web crawlers.

 Why You Should Avoid Black Hat SEO

 Google’s Webmaster Guidelines highlight that violations will outright remove the site from Google’s search index by algorithmic or manual action.
 If your site is found to practice black hat techniques, it may stop showing up on the search results page.

 We’ll break down the idea of avoiding black hat SEO into three critical points.